alexchilton1/7MU011-Reactive-Sound-Installation/README.md

     delayMicroseconds(10); //supplying the trigger pin with short 10µs pulse. digitalWrite(trigPin, LOW);
     duration = pulseIn(echoPin, HIGH);
     distance = (duration/2) / 29.1; //Distance = (Time x SpeedOfSound) /2.
-The "2" is because the sound has to travel back and forth. /29 because sound travels at approximately 340 meteres per second, which corresponds to about 29.412µs per cm.
+The "2" is because the sound has to travel back and forth. /29 because sound travels at approximately 340 metres per second, which corresponds to about 29.412µs per cm.
 The easy way to read the formula: cm = ((µs/2)/29).
 If it takes 100µs for the ultrasonic sound to bounce back, then the distance is ((100/2)/29) or approximately 1.7cm. if (FirstSensor < 63) {
     digitalWrite(led1, HIGH);
     digitalWrite(led2, LOW);